danielbyrnes/danielbyrnes.github.io/docs/_posts/2025-04-06-JAX-numerical-methods.markdown

 This post will cover the first two topics.

 # Euler Method
 This is an integration technique.
 Given a differential equation and initial value condition, this method estimates a function that satisfies both these criteria.
 More concretely, consider an unknown function $y(t)$ that varies with time.
 Suppose you only had a differential equation $\dot y(t)$ and some initial value $y(t_0) = y_0$.
-If there isn't an analytical expression to solve this differential equation, or solving it was cumbersome, then you can use Euler's method to compute an approximate solution.
+If there isn't an analytical expression to solve this differential equation, or solving it is cumbersome, then you can use Euler's method to compute an approximate solution.

 The Euler method is an iterative method that consists of creating tangent lines that approximate the shape of a function ($y(t)$ in our example).
 We can write an expression for the line tangent to the function at the initial value.
 In this 1-D example this looks like